daniswastaken/luminary/README.md

 # Luminary
-A web app to calculate how long it takes for light to travel x distances.
+A web app build on JS used to calculate how long it takes for light to travel x distances.